mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_guide.md

 ### Receive something from a device (@see initial.rb)

-#### presence : This method is called when a connection/reconnection/deconnection happen.
+#### presence : This method is called when a connection/reconnection/deconnection happens.

 ``` ruby
 def new_presence_from_device(presence)